• Skip to primary navigation

 Investigation and Settlement Negotiation

-Assuming the defendants respond, both sides will investigate the incident to find evidence that there was or was not negligent action.
 Your lawyer will seek to negotiate a settlement with the defendants.
-It’s typical for a malpractice lawsuit to end with a settlement because it is less costly.
+It’s typical for a malpractice lawsuit to end with a settlement because it’s less costly and time-consuming.

 Go to Trial if Necessary

-In the unlikely case that the defendants won’t settle, your lawsuit will go to court.
-You will have the chance to make your case in front of a jury.
 Your lawyer will present evidence and testimony from expert witnesses.
 The jury will decide if negligence occurred and harmed your child and, if so, the amount of damages to be awarded.

 The Process of Filing a Discrimination Complaint